 The aim of the research was to look at the impact of singing in a group on the quality of life of the participants.
 We continue to assess quality of life of our participants today although the research project is finished.

 We know that there have been measurable improvements on quality of life for the majority of our members.

 Incidentally we noted a reduction in exacerbations (chest infections), a reduction in reliever inhaler use and a reduction in hospital admissions.

 From small beginnings we have grown.
-We now have four groups in Edinburgh, one in Innerleithen in the Borders and one in Dennistoun, Glasgow.
+We now have four groups in Edinburgh, one in Innerleithen and one in Coldstream in the Borders, as well as two in Glasgow.
+In addition we support one group in Helensburgh and one in Forfar.

 So if you are breathless, or know someone who would benefit from joining the Cheyne Gang, please contact us.
 See details on the Contact page.

 WATCH OUR INTRODUCTION TO THE CHEYNE GANG VIDEO ON OUR GALLERY PAGE

 The Cheyne Gang is A Scottish Charitable Incorporated Organisation (SCIO).
 Our SCIO number is SCO47259